Annual Financial Report for the Year Ended 31 March 2023

 Results and dividend

+The unquoted valuations were also impacted by a number of write-downs including the failure of Channel Mum, which was unfortunately put into liquidation after facing challenging trading conditions.
+In addition, the Company’s investment in Axial was sold at a loss following its loss of several large contracts.

+In 2018 we set an objective of paying an annual dividend representing a yield of at least 5% of the opening NAV per share in each year whilst endeavouring to protect the NAV from erosion over the medium term.
+Over the three years since 31 March 2020 the NAV per share has increased by 10% from 53.5 pence to 59.0 pence, after taking account of dividend payments totalling 14.6 pence over the same period.
+We have therefore broadly continued to meet our objective.

-Last year we increased the target annual dividend yield to 4.5% of opening NAV per share.
-Having already declared an interim dividend of 2.0 pence per share which was paid in January 2023, your Directors now propose a final dividend of 2.5 pence.
-These payments totalling 4.5 pence (2022: 5.0 pence) are equivalent to 4.6% of the opening NAV.
-The proposed final dividend will, subject to approval by shareholders at the Annual General Meeting, be paid on 18 August 2023.
+Having already declared an interim dividend of 2.0 pence per share which was paid in January 2023, your Directors now propose a final dividend of 1.3 pence per share.
+The total of 3.3 pence per share is equivalent to 5.1% of the opening NAV of 64.4 pence per share.
+The proposed final dividend will be paid on 18 August 2023, subject to approval by shareholders at the Annual General Meeting.

-Sales in the venture portfolio realised £15.4 million on an initial cost of £6.7 million, producing a gain of £8.7 million.
-There was a decrease in the valuation of the Company’s listed venture holdings of £1.2 million.
-The volatility in the listed portfolio was primarily caused by a fall in the musicMagpie PLC share price.

-Our dividend investment scheme, under which dividends can be re-invested in new ordinary shares free of dealing costs and with the benefit of the tax reliefs available on new VCT share subscriptions, continues to operate.
-Instructions on how to join the scheme are included within the dividend section of our website, which can be found here: mercia.co.uk/vcts/n3vct/.
+The target dividend yield will remain subject to regular review and the level of future dividend distributions will continue to reflect the level of returns generated by the Company in the medium term, the timing of investment realisations, the availability of distributable reserves and continuing compliance with the VCT scheme rules.

 Investment portfolio

-The realisation of the older investments made under the ‘pre-2015’ rules continues and constituted 22% of the Company’s investments as at 31 March 2023.
-We expect this to provide a number of profitable future sales.
-Overall, it was a busy year, with a number of notable transactions either completed or in progress at our year end.
-The highlights during the year were the sales of Lineup Systems and Ideagen plc which provided returns of 7.8 times and 9.7 times cost respectively over the course of the investment.

-Despite some reductions in the Directors’ valuations of the unquoted investments, particularly in consumer businesses, gains in Evotix (realised shortly after our year-end) and strong performances by several other portfolio companies resulted in an unchanged valuation.
+The Company continues to be a generalist investor, with large allocations in the software, healthcare/bio-technology and consumer sectors.
+The older investments made under the ‘pre 2015’ rules continue to be realised, and comprised 19% by value of the Company’s investments as of the balance sheet date.
+This mature portfolio will continue to reduce as a percentage of overall capital invested as we realise our holdings in these investments, and we expect that it will continue to provide a series of profitable exits in the years to come, supporting the overall return of the Company.

+Over the year the Company saw reductions in the valuations of its listed investments, notably the continued fall in value of AIM listed musicMagpie and the listed portfolio of investments, in line with the decline in investment markets generally.
+Overall, the value of the Company’s listed investments declined by £1.9 million of which £1.0 million was MusicMagpie.
+Despite the marked-to-market losses of the listed portfolio that is held to generate a yield on cash pending investment, the portfolio has generated annualised total returns of 3.1% since investment in 2018 and has therefore provided a positive contribution to NAV in what has been a very low interest rate environment.
+Your Directors always consider the state of the investment markets and how these might impact the valuations of the unquoted venture portfolio and have updated valuations to reflect current market conditions where appropriate.

-New investments have exceeded the previous year’s level, with £10.3 million provided to nine new venture capital investments and £5.9 million of follow on capital invested into existing investments.
+Investment levels have remained high and exceeded the previous year’s record breaking deployment level, with £10.0 million of capital provided to 9 new venture capital investments and £6.0 million of follow on capital invested into 19 existing portfolio investments, including a second tranche of investment into one company that was new in the year (previous year: £14.7 million combined).

-Liquidity increased as a result of the £17.0 million share offer in April 2022 and, as a result of the public share offer launched in January 2023, 6,597,040 new ordinary shares were issued in April 2023 for gross proceeds of £6.0 million.
-Following this offer in 2022/23, and taking into account the increased rate of investment, the Board is pleased to announce that the Company will produce a prospectus for an offer in the 2023/24 tax year of £14.0 million, with an over-allotment facility of £6.0 million.
-This offer will be launched in September 2023.
+Following the smaller non-prospectus top-up offer in 2022/23, and taking into account the increased rate of investment that has now been sustained for a second successive year, the Board is pleased to announce that the Company will launch a prospectus offer in the 2023/24 tax year for £14.0 million, with an over-allotment facility of £6.0 million.
+This offer will launch in September 2023, and full details will be published shortly.

+Our dividend investment scheme continues to operate.
+This enables shareholders to invest their dividends in new ordinary shares free of dealing costs and with the benefit of the tax reliefs available on new VCT share subscriptions.
+During the year around 15% of total dividends were reinvested by shareholders.

-We have maintained our policy of buying back our shares in the market, where necessary to maintain market liquidity.
-During the year 3,383,207 shares, equivalent to approximately 3.1% of the opening share capital, were purchased for cancellation.
+We have maintained our policy of being willing to buy back the Company’s shares in the market when necessary in order to maintain liquidity, at a 5% discount to NAV.
+During the year, a total of 4,673,456 shares were repurchased for cancellation, equivalent to approximately 2.5% of the opening share capital.

-Following a review of current arrangements by the Board, a resolution proposing changes to the Management Agreement in relation to the performance-related management fee is included in the circular for the General Meeting.
-If approved, these changes will be implemented by a deed of variation to the Company’s existing Management Agreement.
+Following a review of current arrangements by the Board, included in the Circular for the upcoming General Meeting is a resolution proposing changes to the Management Agreement in relation to the performance-related management fee with the Manager.
+If approved by shareholders, these changes will be implemented by a deed of variation to the Company’s existing Management Agreement.

 The changes in VCT legislation in 2015 required the Company to focus new investment on earlier stage companies which, by their nature, are higher risk and therefore likely to deliver more volatile investment returns.
-Consequently, an adjustment is proposed to the scheme to ensure that strong returns above a hurdle are delivered consistently, not just in a single year, with a requirement that any decline in shareholder NAV must be made good, before a performance fee is payable to the Manager.
-As part of these changes, the Board and the Manager have agreed that at least 80% of any performance fee generated is paid to the VCT investment team.
-Full details of the changes are set out in the accompanying circular.
+A number of changes are proposed in order to better align future performance fees with shareholder returns as well as to bring the performance fee methodology more in line with other market participants and to harmonise its application across the Northern VCTs.
+The changes are designed to ensure strong returns above a hurdle are delivered consistently, not just in a single year, with a requirement that any decline in shareholder NAV must be made wholly good before a performance fee is payable to the Manager.
+Full details of the changes are set out in the accompanying Circular for the General Meeting, which will be held immediately after the Annual General Meeting on 29 July 2023.

 Responsible Investment

-The Company’s approach to Environmental, Social and Governance (ESG) responsibilities is set out in the annual report.
+The Company is mindful of its Environmental, Social and Governance (ESG) responsibilities and we have outlined our evolving approach in the annual report.

 VCT legislation and qualifying status